The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Observational Data

 \section{Observational Data}

-The primary optimization target is a composite MDF combining data derived from red clump stars via the Blanco DECam Bulge Survey \citep{Johnson2022} and a parameterization of the RGB-based APOGEE DR16 MDFs at various latitudes provided by \citet{Rojas2020}.
-The latter data set is included primarily to improve coverage at the metal-poor ([Fe/H] $<$ $-1$) end, which is not well-sampled by red clump stars in \citet{Johnson2022}.
-The two data sets were normalized by applying a latitude-based weighting of source counts based on the equation:
+The primary optimization target is a composite MDF combining data derived from red clump stars via the Blanco DECam Bulge Survey \citep[BDBS;][]{Johnson2022} and a parameterization of the red giant branch (RGB)-based APOGEE DR16 MDFs at various latitudes provided by \citet{Rojas2020}.
+The BDBS component used here comprises $\sim$78,000 red clump stars from the \citet{Johnson2022} catalog at $|b| \approx 6^\circ$, while the APOGEE bulge sample comprises $\sim$20,000 RGB stars across multiple latitude bins.
+These sample sizes provide constraints on the MDF shape, though we note that the effective number of independent metallicity bins ($\sim$50--100) is considerably smaller than the raw star counts.
+The latter dataset is included primarily to improve coverage at the metal-poor ([Fe/H] $<$ $-1$) end, which is not well sampled by red clump stars in \citet{Johnson2022}.

+The BDBS metallicities are derived photometrically from DECam $u-i$ photometry and carry systematic uncertainties inherent to this approach; \citet{Johnson2022} report a typical metallicity uncertainty of $\sim0.2$~dex, and photometric metallicity estimates are known to be less precise than spectroscopic measurements.